Language selection

 Additional information in the Nutrition Facts table

 Additional information included in the table following B.01.402 of the FDR may be shown in the Nutrition Facts tables for infants 6 months of age or older but less than 1 year of age.
-When shown, the additional information shown in the NFt must be presented as illustrated in the figure below [Figures 33.1(E) and(F) or Figure 34.1(B), Directory of Nutrition Facts Table Formats] with respect to the order of presentation, indentation and the presentation of footnotes.
-The information must be incorporated into an applicable format (for example, standard, narrow standard, bilingual standard) as selected according to the information presented in the Nutrition Facts table formats for infants 6 months of age or older but less than 1 year of age section.
+When shown, the additional information shown in the NFt must be presented as illustrated in the figure below [Figures 33.1(E) and(F) or Figure 34.1(B), Nutrition Facts table formats for infants 6 months of age or older but less than 1 year of age section.
 An example of the standard format in both English and French is also shown below.
 The additional information must be shown in both English and French, unless otherwise exempted from bilingual labelling requirements.

 Standard format - infants 6 months of age or older but less than 1 year of age